mikke89/RmlUiDoc/pages/cpp_manual/troubleshooting.md

 - Make sure you call `Context::Update` and then `Context::Render` (in that order).
 - If you have trouble loading your own fonts, you can instead test with the font included with the debugger.
 To use it, `RmlDebugger` must be linked and initialized, then set the property `font-family: rmlui-debugger-font;` on a given element.

+#### Animation issues

+Experiencing slow, fast, or non-smooth animations?

+- Make sure `SystemInterface::GetElapsedTime()` is properly implemented.
+It should return a high-resolution time value in seconds, always increasing as the application runs.

 Nothing solves your problem?
 Take a look at the included samples and shell to see how they work.
 You can also post an issue describing your situation in the [main repository]({{page.lib_site}}), or talk to other users on [RmlUi's Gitter channel](https://gitter.im/RmlUi/community).